St Andrew's Roundhay United Reformed Church

 St Andrew's Roundhay is in Shaftesbury Avenue, Roundhay, Leeds, West Yorkshire, England.
-It is an active United Reformed Church in Leeds.
-The church and Sunday school is recorded in the National Heritage List for England as a designated Grade II listed building.
+It is an active United Reformed Church.
+The church and Sunday school is recorded in the National Heritage List for England as a Grade II listed building.

 History

 St Andrew's Roundhay was built as Roundhay Congregational Church and designed by the architect W H Beevers in Gothic Revival style.
 The foundation stone of the first School Church was laid in November 1901.
 The Church was formally constituted in February 1902 with 29 members.
 The foundation stone of the present church was laid in 1907 and the church was opened in 1908.

 In 1972 the church became St Andrew's Roundhay United Reformed Church.

 Architecture

 The church is constructed in rock-faced gritstone and has a red tile roof.
 The three-stage tower is tall but slim.
 The Sunday school is attached to the north end of the church.
-The church has a 5-bay nave with open timber roof and wooden panelling.
-The east window is illustrating the parable of the Good Samaritan and dated 1907.
+The church has a five-bay nave with open timber roof and wooden panelling.
+The east window depicts the parable of the Good Samaritan and is dated 1907.